Spina Bifida Treatment & Management

 After childhood, group homes may be used to train patients with spina bifida to live independently.
 Clearly, these individuals have substantial problems.
 A supportive clinic and extensive interdisciplinary program are necessary to meet the affected individual's needs.

-Moreover, their congenital condition requires treatment and intervention involving the patient's entire family, placing significant stress on parents.
-This is an area of concern for the pediatrician.
+Because treatment and intervention for spina bifida involve the patient's entire family, parents can suffer significant stress, an area of concern for the pediatrician.
 It is necessary for the physician to counsel parents and family, informing them of the ramifications of the condition and of the surgical and medical care needed to maximize function.

-While no cure for the patient is possible, the family's overall pessimistic attitudes or unrealistic expectations, as well as parental feelings of guilt, anxiety, and inadequacy, must be addressed.
+While no cure for the patient is possible, pessimistic attitudes of or unrealistic expectations by the family, as well as parental feelings of guilt, anxiety, and inadequacy, must be addressed.

 Previous